knschuckmann/ML_bundesliga_challange/README.md

 People would be more comfortable with ML and therefore open for new methods.

 The Colab Notebook can be found [here][1]
+The instructions for the Colab Notebook are explained in the notebook itself.

 The corresponding Python file can be found [here][2]